nLab

 Examples

-An interesting example of the notion appears in the context of Joyal’s species of structures.
+An interesting example of the notion appears in the context of Joyal’s combinatorial species of structures.

-I think that in a sense pseudomonic functors are precisely the functors for which it makes sense to say that A is uniquely determined by FA up to isomorphism (although we do not really need faithfulnes for this, bijectivity on isos suffices).
+Arguably, pseudomonic functors are precisely the functors for which it makes sense to say that AA is uniquely determined by FAF A up to unique isomorphism.
+However, we do not really need faithfulness for this; bijectivity on isos suffices.